-Sometimes, at the end of a long and stressful day, the best thing to do is climb into bed and
+Let's face it - the times are stressful.
+Sometimes, at the end of a long day, the best thing to do is climb into bed and

 true crime and loud, fast-paced shows, and instead search for ones with just the right amount of background noise, soothing imagery, and chill content.